PanagiotisKots/School-Management-System/README.md

 ## 📚 Project Overview

-This CLI system was developed as part of a university assignment for a C++ course.
+This CLI system was developed as part of Educational Institute assignment for a C++ course.
 The goal of this project is to create a functional and user-friendly application that facilitates the management of a school's data through a terminal interface.

 ## 🤖 Features